 - Advance industry innovation that benefits customers

 Nominate a colleague for the Living Water Award today by using the form below.
-Semi-finalists will be selected in September and will receive recognition leading up to the Summit and the 2021 NAWC Living Water Award winner will be announced at the Water Summit in Chicago, IL.
+Semi-finalists will be selected in advance of the Water Summit and will receive recognition leading up to the Summit and the 2022 NAWC Living Water Award winner will be announced at the Water Summit in Miami, FL.